-the third time in the senate on the 19th and declared passed: Senate file 34, by Ziegler, to restrain male animals from running at large and to repeal section 4 of chapter 4 of the statutes as they now exist.
-Senator Berlet was the only one voting nay.
-Senate file 72, by O'Neill, providing for the admission of soldiers of the Spanish-American war and the war in the Philippines. together with their mothers and widows, into the soldiers and sailors' homes of the state.
-Senate file 140, by Young, providing that the board of managers of the State Poultry association shall be empowered to decide their annual January convention shall be held.
-Senate file -, by Young, amending the present statutes relating to punishment for vagrancy.
-At the afternoon session, after passing house roll 49, declaring in favor of election of United States senators by direct vote, the senate went into committee of the whole, with Senator Liddell in the chair, to consider bills on general file.
-House roll 49, a joint resolution asking congress to call a constitutional convention for the purpose of considering an amendment which will permit of election of United States senators by direct vote, was recommended for passage.
+the third time in the senate on the 19th ows, into the soldiers and sailors' homes of the state.
+Senate file 140, by Young, providing that the board of managers of the State Poultry association shall be empowered to decide be held.
+Senate file -. by Young, to punishment for vagrancy.
+At the afternoon session, after passing house United States senators by direct vote, the senate went into committee of the whole, with Senator Liddell in the chair, to consider bills on general file.
+House roll 49, a joint resolution asking congress to call a constitutional convention for the purpose of considering election of United States senators by direct vote, was recommended for passage.
 A number of bills were introduced and the senate then adjourned.